Talking Infertility for Latter-day Saints

 Tips and tools to help friends and family talk with those who are suffering from infertility.

 When I was around twenty-five, I was told I couldn't have children due to a diagnosis of "unexplained infertility."
-That was over two decades ago, and one motivating factor in my decision to become a therapist was to help Latter-day Saints navigate the tricky labyrinth of emotions around both primary and secondary infertility.
+That was over two decades ago, and one of my most satisfying experiences as a therapist is to help Latter-day Saint women navigate the tricky labyrinth of emotions around reproductive trauma, including both primary and secondary infertility.

 On this page, I provide some quick tips and tools for those who know someone struggling with depression and who want to offer support and love through this stressful time.
 For those suffering from infertility, I've included some helpful ideas for mental and emotional health.